-Isaac, or "Ike," researches connections between social justice and ecological sustainability in food systems that span the US and Latin America.
+Isaac, or "Ike," researches food systems that tackle climate and human crises in the US and Latin America.
 Ike's work is published in Rural Sociology, Society & Natural Resources, Agriculture and Human Values, Agroecology and Sustainable Food Systems, and the Handbook of the Sociology of Racial and Ethnic Relations, with support from the Fulbright Program and the Rural Sociological Society, among others.
 Ike has an M.A. in Sociology and M.S. in Natural Resources from the University of New Hampshire and is currently a Ph.D. candidate in Sociology at the University of Wisconsin-Madison.

 Bell, Michael Mayerfeld, Isaac Sohn Leslie, Laura Hanson Schlachter, and Loka Ashwood.
 Forthcoming.
 An Invitation to Environmental Sociology.
 6th ed.
 Los Angeles: Sage.